Extraction webhooks

 Configure a webhook URL to receive a POST notification whenever an extraction job reaches completed state, instead of polling the API.

-Configuring the webhook URL
+Configuring the webhook

 Endpoint: PUT /v2/extract-settings